-This paper focuses on a fragmentary copy of Exodus from Qumran that has not receives sufficient attention so far – 4Q11 (4QpaleoGenExl).
+This paper focuses on a fragmentary copy of Exodus from Qumran that has not so far received sufficient attention – 4Q11 (4QpaleoGenExl).
 The paper proposes a material reconstruction of the scroll and discusses its contribution to the textual classification of the scroll.
 Although 4Q11 apparently reflects the short literary-form of Exodus, which does not include the major expansions characteristic of the pre-Samaritan tradition, an examination of individual readings reveals that the scroll includes some exegetical readings.
 Thus, 4Q11 demonstrates the necessity of exploring the scribal approach reflected in scriptural Qumran scrolls, in addition to their classification into known textual traditions.
-Only such a holistic investigation of the text allows for a better conception of the processes that occurred during the textual transmission of scriptural manuscripts.
+Only such a holistic investigation of the text can allow for an improved conception of the processes that occurred during the textual transmission of scriptural manuscripts.

 Keywords: 4Q11; 4QpaleoGenExl; Pentateuchal scrolls; pre-Samaritan tradition; materiality; scribal approach; exegetical readings